akullpp/awesome-java/README.md

 * [Google Web Toolkit](http://www.gwtproject.org/) - Toolbox which includes a Java-to-JavaScript compiler for client-side code, XML parser, API for RPC, JUnit integration, internationalization support and widgets for the GUI.
 * [Grails](https://grails.org/) - Groovy framework with the aim to provide a highly productive environment by favoring convention over configuration, no XML and support for mixins.
 * [Ninja](http://www.ninjaframework.org/) - Full stack web framework for Java.
 Rock solid, fast and super productive.
+* [Oracle ADF](http://www.oracle.com/technetwork/developer-tools/adf/overview/index.html) - Providers a free and a commercial version framework to write web and mobile applications, following an event-driven approach.
 * [Play](http://www.playframework.com/) - Uses convention over configuration, hot code reloading and display of errors in the browser.
 * [PrimeFaces](http://primefaces.org/) - JSF framework which has a free and a commercial version with support.
 Provides several frontend components.
 * [Ratpack](http://www.ratpack.io/) - A set of Java libraries that facilitate fast, efficient, evolvable and well tested HTTP applications.